GeoStat-Framework/pentapy/paper/paper.md

-Recently, @askar presented two algorithms to solve the linear systems of equations for $X$, ``PTRANS-I`` and ``PTRANS-II``, applying first transforamtion to a triangular matrix and then, respectively, backward and forward substitution.
+Recently, @askar presented two algorithms to solve the linear systems of equations for $X$, ``PTRANS-I`` and ``PTRANS-II``, applying first transformation to a triangular matrix and then, respectively, backward and forward substitution.
 ``pentapy`` provides Cython [@cython] implementations of these algorithms and a set of tools to convert matrices to row-wise or column-wise flattened matrices and vice versa.